vhquang/ff-random-theme/README.md

-# Theme Switcher
+# Random Theme Switcher (clone from MDN example of Theme Switcher)

 ## What it does

-Provides a popup that allows you to see the themes and switch between them.
+Randomly change theme for each window.

 ## What it shows

-Demonstrates using the management API.
+Demonstrates using the `management` and `theme` API.

 The "star-half.svg" icon is taken from the Material Core iconset and is used under the terms of its license: https://www.iconfinder.com/iconsets/material-core.